 Besides these sugars, there are sugar alcohols such as sorbitol, mannitol, and xylitol which are also considered nutritive sweeteners because they provide energy to consumers along with sweetness.
-They have relative sweetness of 0.6, 0.7, and 0.9, respectively, and are thus less sweeter than sucrose which, for comparison, is presumed to have a relative score of 1 (Wardlaw et al. 2004).
+They have the relative sweetness of 0.6, 0.7, and 0.9, respectively, and are thus less sweet than sucrose which, for comparison, is presumed to have a relative score of 1 (Wardlaw et al. 2004).

 These sugar alcohols are derivatives of monosaccharides after one or more functional groups are altered through chemical reactions.
 The reduction product of D-glucose is D-gluticol which is popularly called D-sorbitol, D-galacticol for D-galactose, and so forth (Bettelheim and March 1998).
 Sorbitol is prepared by hydrogenation of glucose under high pressure over a nickel catalyst (Carey 1992).

 Further, there are alternative sweeteners, also called artificial sweeteners, which provide little or no energy.
 These include the cyclamate, aspartame, acesulfame-K, saccharin or sodium salt, sucralose, and neotame which have relative sweetness scores of 30, 180, 200, 300, 600, and 7000-13000, respectively, meaning that their sweetness range from 30 times to 13,000 times more than that of sucrose.
 However, the use of cyclamate was banned in the United States in 1970 despite the absence of conclusive proof that it can cause health problems when properly used.
 But in Canada, it is also used as a table-top sweetener (Wardlaw et al. 2004).